Generating And Printing Barcodes

 If you have your own barcode data, you can enter them on the text field on the form.
 Each barcode data should be on a single line.

-If you already have asset or inventory records in your account, you can have the app encode their barcode values.
+If you already have asset or inventory records in your account, you can have the app encode its barcode values.

 Preview & Print

-Under the Preview & Print step, you can adjust the barcode settings such as width, height, padding, etc.
+Under the Preview & Print step, you can adjust the barcode settings such as width, height, padding, size, number of barcodes per row, etc.

 Under the Actions section, you can choose to preview, test print, or print all the barcodes.